shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 up with almost unsupportable bunch of code, succeeding in 100% of runs.

 Next time we eliminated *Chai* and reworked all our tests to use *Protractor* only.
-This time tests worked and were more readable *(I did not like the syntax, but it worked...)*, but after upgrading libraries *(including Protractor)*, success ratio of running tests falled down to 40%.
+So the code became more clear *(I did not like the syntax, but it worked...)*, but after upgrading libraries *(including Protractor)*, the ratio of successfull test runs decreased to just 40%.

-We worked two days, trying to fix those tests.
+We worked for two days, trying to fix those tests.
 And that's how *webdriverio* came to our project.

+And here's a short tutorial on how to implement E2E tests with *webdriverio* in a sample project.

 <!--more-->